openmc-dev/openmc/docs/source/methods/cross_sections.rst

 Multi-Group Data
 ----------------

-The data governing the interaction of neutrons with various nuclei or materials are represented using a multi-group library format specific to the OpenMC code.
+The data governing the interaction of particles with various nuclei or materials are represented using a multi-group library format specific to the OpenMC code.
 The format is described in the MGXS library specification_ The data itself can be prepared via multiple paths including: generation via